Use Lina and local HY-MT1.5-1.8B to translate localization entries

 - Choose a task scope:

-Incremental translation: translate entries without translations.Selected translation: translate selected entries in the table.Full translation: translate all entries in the current language.
+Incremental translation: translate entries that do not have translations yet.Selected translation: translate selected entries in the table.Full translation: translate all entries in the current language.

 - Check entry count, provider, and model in the confirmation dialog.